Where is the clinic?

 Can I get a prescription at the Clinic?

-Yes, the medical personnel will be able to write and/or renew certain prescriptions (see note).
+Yes, the medical personnel will be able to write and/or renew certain prescriptions (see note below).
 Providers will make every attempt to prescribe the least expensive medications.

 NOTE: McMinnville Free Clinic will not prescribe controlled substances, including, but not limited to, narcotics (such as Vicodin or Percocet), benzodiazepines (such as Ativan, Lorazapam, or Klonopin), stimulants (such as Ritalin), or Tramadol (Ultram).